Treatment for Anxiety Disorders Isn’t Just About Medication—It’s About Tackling the Root Cause

 Along with psychotherapy and medication, the bulwark of anxiety treatment, changes you make in your everyday life can help you deal with an anxiety disorder on a very practical level.
 Try to:

-‘ Get moving.
+- Get moving.
 Regular aerobic exercise (not strength or resistance training) has been shown to noticeably reduce anxiety.
 Jog, walk, swim, bike, even take yoga at least three times a week.
 Expect improvement in your mood (and waistline) in about three months.
+(This brain exercise could also help.)

-‘ Is there anything my family and friends can do to help me through this?
+- Is there anything my family and friends can do to help me through this?
+(Here’s how to have the talk with your family about your mental illness.)

 If you’re living with an Anxiety Disorder, here are a few hints for taking control:

-‘ Breathe deeply.
+- Breathe deeply.
 Sit or lie with a pillow at the small of your back.
 Breathe in slowly and deeply so that your stomach moves out.
-Say the word ‘relax’ to yourself just before exhaling.
+Say the word “relax” to yourself just before exhaling.
 Exhale slowly, letting your stomach pull back in.
 Do this until you’re calm.
+(You can also try this pressure point, which can help calm you down.)